MyLittleWallpaper/WallpaperChanger/README.md

 ## Cron

-Copy gnome.sh from cron folder to repository root and configure it to crontab.
+Copy equivalent shell script from cron folder to repository root and configure it to crontab.
 For example:

 ```
 0 * * * * /home/folder/Documents/MLWPWallpaperChanger/gnome.sh >/dev/null 2>&1